3BixxPy/mcvideo2/README.md

 # Setup
 **You don't need any python knowledge to use this**
 - install python, watch this tutorial [here](https://www.youtube.com/watch?v=Kn1HF3oD19c)
-- first download by clicking the green "code" and selecting zip or use git
+- first download by clicking the green "<> code" and selecting zip or use git
 - cd to your extracted folder containing everything with `cd C:\downloads\example\mcvideo2` in Command Prompt and follow these next steps
 - you will need to generate your video frames for that use `py mcvideo.py framegen C:\example\Video.mp4` now your frames should be located in videoname_frames \
 **pro tip: if you want just an image just put your image in a folder and use that**